AdamVig/gandi-dynamic-dns/README.md

 Script and Docker container to update the IP address of a [gandi.net](https://www.gandi.net/) domain.

-- updates every five minutes
+- updates every hour (configurable)
 - gets external IP address from [icanhazip.com](https://major.io/icanhazip-com-faq/)
 - automatically skips update if external IP has not changed
 - only 3.35 MB